Aveek-Saha/TwitterFakeNet/README.md

 ### 1. Twecoll
 [Twecoll](https://github.com/jdevoo/twecoll) is a command line tool used to retrieve data from Twitter.
 Using twecoll, we can generate a list of all users that a user follows, and then generate a follower graph from this data.

-Once `twecoll` is done getting the list of users that @verified follows, it generates a `<username>.dat` file containing the following columns for every user in that list-
+Once `twecoll` is done getting the list of users that @verified follows, it generates a `<username>.dat` file containing information about every user in that list.
+The important information downloaded is-
 - User ID- an unique identifier for the user
 - Name- the display name of the user
-- Relation- the relation between the user and the account whose friends(people a user follows) we're retrieving.
-In this case all users in the list are friends of @verified, so all entries in this column will be 'friends'.
 - Friends count- number of friends a user has
 - Followers count- number of followers a user has
 - Listed count- number of lists a user is included in
 - Statuses count- number of statuses(tweets) a user has made
 - Date created- the date the account was created
-- URL- the profile URL of the user
-- Avatar- profile picture URL
 - Location- where the user is located, this location is self reported, and Twitter has no autocomplete for this location, so spelling mistakes are common and the data isnt very reliable

 ### 2. FakeNewsNet
 [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) is a fake news data repository, which contains two comprehensive datasets that includes news content, social context, and dynamic information.
 The full paper can be found [here](https://arxiv.org/pdf/1809.01286.pdf).
-The news is obtained from *two* fact-checking websites to obtain news with ground truth labels for fake news and true news.
+The news is obtained from *two* fact-checking websites to obtain news with ground truth labels for fake news and true news, these websites are-

 - #### PolitiFact
 	 In PolitiFact, journalists and domain experts review the political news and provide fact-checking evaluation results to claim news articles as fake or real.